Softvelum/paywall-code-samples-wmsauth/README.md

-Code snippets for WMSAuth hot-linking protection
+Code snippets for WMSAuth Paywall hot-linking protection
 =====================

 WMSAuth Paywall is a feature set of WMSPanel which is the admin and reporting panel for media servers.
 This feature set can be applied to **Wowza Streaming Engine** (https://wmspanel.com/wowza) and **Nimble Streamer** (https://wmspanel.com/nimble).
 It allows restriction of your media access by: